 HEALTH AND SAFETY POLICY

 Inclusive Communication LTD is committed to ensuring the health and safety of its staff and respecting the appropriate health and safety policies when working on site.
 We aim to preserve the long-term health of our staff and those we work with by demonstrating care, aroha, and concern.
-We strive to use planning and preparation to minimise risks, leadership and responsiveness to respond to incidents, and to learn as we go.
+We strive to use planning and preparation to minimise risks.
+We believe that leadership and responsiveness are importnat when responding to incidents.
+We also learn as we go and from past mistakes.

 Overview and scope